 Iran announces its virus death toll passes 30,000 killed

-8 minutes ago) Iran announced Saturday that its death toll from the coronavirus has passed the milestone of 30,000 killed, in what has been the Mideast region's worst outbreak.
+TEHRAN, Iran (AP) — Iran announced Saturday that its death toll from the coronavirus has passed the milestone of 30,000 killed.
+The announcement by Health...

 You Might Like